gbevin/ReceiveMIDI/README.md

 The MIDI device name doesn't have to be an exact match.
 If ReceiveMIDI can't find the exact name that was specified, it will pick the first MIDI output port that contains the provided text, irrespective of case.

-Where notes can be provided as arguments, they can also be written as note names, from C0 to G10 which corresponds to the note numbers 0 to 127.
+Where notes can be provided as arguments, they can also be written as note names, by default from C0 to G10 which corresponds to note numbers 0 to 127.
+By setting the octave for middle C, the note name range can be changed.
 Sharps can be added by using the '#' symbol after the note letter, and flats by using the letter 'b'.

 ## Examples